MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/connectors.md

      * @param items Optional argument that specifies the maximum number of objects to return per request.
      */
     getExperiments(page?: string, items?: string): Promise<IExperiments[]>;

     /**
      * Returns a list of experiments and variants a user will be a part of based
      * off the userId.
 Optional attributes can provide the connector with additional criteria
      * to determine which experiments a user should be a part of.
      *
      * @param userId userId unique to a user if signed in or unique to a session if user is anonymous.
-     * userId will be generated from hash if user is signed-in to deterministically generate sanatized userIds.
+     * userId will be generated from hash if user is signed-in to deterministically generate sanitized userIds.
      * @param attributes Optional user related attributes */ getVariantsForUser(userId: string, attributes?: {
         [index: string]: string;
     }): IVariants[];

     /**
      * Activates experiment(s) a user is currently being served.
 This call will be made
      * client-side after the connector has been initialized client-side *
      * @param userId userId unique to a user if signed in or unique to a session if user is anonymous.
-     * userId will be generated from hash if user is signed-in to deterministically generate sanatized userIds.
+     * userId will be generated from hash if user is signed-in to deterministically generate sanitized userIds.
      * @param experiments The experiments the user is participating in.
      * @param attributes Optional user related attributes */